top of page

 Sacraments

 With all sacraments below please contact Fr.
-Graham for more information.
-Cantact information can be found here.
+Alexander for more information.
+Contact information can be found here.

 Live Simply offer a dedicate a tree scheme: to mark sacramental occasions such as Baptism, Communion, Confirmation, Reception into the Church and Marriage.
 Read more here.